 The Healthcare System

-Policy recommendations also need to be developed for the roles and activities healthcare professionals and others need to adopt to encourage self-care.
+Policy recommendations also need to be developed for the roles and activities healthcare professionals and others need to adapt to encourage self-care.